HEPTACOM/heptaconnect-docs/docs/playground/001-introduction.md

 * use HEPTAconnect for the first time, …
 * try out a portal you found online, …
 * debug into some default HEPTAconnect flows, …
-* contribute to the HEPTAconnect packages itself and need a basic environment, …
+* contribute to the HEPTAconnect packages and need a basic environment, …

 this is where you should be able to try it without building an integrated system yourself.
 The playground comes with a fully functional example portal and data set: the bottle portal.